-Mr. Nassar practices in the areas of commercial litigation, international disputes, and financial fraud and asset tracing.
-He represents domestic and foreign clients on a wide variety of corporate and litigation matters, including high-stakes multinational business disputes, Foreign Corrupt Practices Act compliance, US sanctions laws administered and enforced by Department of Treasury’s Office of Foreign Assets Control, recognition and execution of foreign judgments domestically and abroad, and foreign asset attachment and transfers.
+Mr. Nassar practices in the areas of commercial litigation, international disputes and commercial transactions, and financial fraud and asset tracing.
+He represents a host of domestic and foreign clients on a wide variety of corporate and litigation matters, including high-stakes multinational business disputes, cross-border business transactions, Foreign Corrupt Practices Act compliance and US sanctions laws administered and enforced by Department of Treasury’s Office of Foreign Assets Control.

 In recognition of his excellence in the field of International Law, Mr. Nassar was selected as a 2017 Washington DC “Rising Star” by Super Lawyers.
-During his tenure at Lewis Baach Kaufmann Middlemiss, Mr. Nassar has developed a wealth of expertise in managing legal matters concerning the Middle East, directly representing a host of foreign and domestic parties on a range of complex corporate and litigation matters involving the successful consideration and navigation of relevant international, U.S., and Middle Eastern laws.
+During his tenure at Lewis Baach Kaufmann Middlemiss, Mr. Nassar has developed a unique wealth of expertise in managing complex legal matters concerning the Middle East, directly representing a host of foreign and domestic parties on a range of corporate and litigation matters involving the successful consideration and navigation of relevant international, U.S., and the laws of nearly every country within the Middle East.

-His innovative and relentless approach has made him a trusted adviser to a wide variety of foreign parties and governments whom he has counseled over the years to navigate some of the most highly politicized legal matters of our day, including the 2016 passage of the Justice Against Sponsors of Terrorism Act and the European asset freezes of illicit Middle Eastern assets subsequent to the Arab Spring.
-He also dedicates a significant amount of his practice to pro bono work, lending his skills to alleviate the plight of political prisoners across the globe and contributing to their ultimate release from captivity.
+His innovative and relentless approach has made him a trusted adviser to a wide variety of foreign parties whom he has counseled over the years to navigate some of the most highly politicized legal matters of our day, including the 2016 passage of the Justice Against Sponsors of Terrorism Act, the European asset freezes of illicit Middle Eastern assets subsequent to the Arab Spring, as well as the high-profile multi-week trial of an accused international terrorist in a U.S. civilian court.
+He also dedicates a significant amount of his practice to pro bono work and has lent his skills to alleviate the plight of political prisoners across the globe, contributing to their ultimate release from captivity.

 - Proficient in Arabic